Barbara B. and Bertram J. Cohn Professorship in Environmental Studies

 Environmental Humanities: An Introduction

-Intermediate/Advanced, Seminar—Spring
+Intermediate, Seminar—Spring

 The environmental humanities are an emerging assemblage of disciplinary perspectives that draw the humanities disciplines into conversation with the natural and social sciences.
-In this course, we will draw on fiction and nonfiction writing, history, and film to investigate contemporary understandings of an epoch controversially called “the Anthropocene.”
-We will investigate soils, caves, oceans, microbiota, as well as rising seas and glacial melting, plastic and chemical pollution in the Pacific Ocean, toxic pollution in the Mississippi delta, and irradiated landscapes in Japan, the American West, and the Ukraine.
-What do perspectives, methods, insights, and values of the arts and humanities bring to our perceptions of specific environments and the global environmental emergency that is the signature of this moment in planetary history?
+In this course, fiction and non-fiction writing, history, and film will be drawn on to investigate contemporary understandings of an epoch controversially called “the Anthropocene.”
+What do perspectives, methods, insights and values of the arts and humanities, as well as the natural sciences, bring to our perceptions of specific environments and the global environmental emergency that is the signature of this moment in planetary history?
 How do the environmental humanities and social sciences inform visions, affect, and social perceptions of environmental issues?
-What interventions in the arts and humanities constitute acts of “world-making”—new ways of seeing, feeling, and conceptualizing human and other-than-human ways of caring for the planet in this long moment of danger?
-We will read fiction by authors such as Amitav Ghosh and nonfiction on the “underland” by Robert MacFarlane, as well as works by anthropologists, political ecologists, historians, literary critics, science-fiction writers, and underwater explorers.
+How do interventions in the arts and humanities constitute acts of “world-making”: new ways of seeing, feeling, and imagining human and other-than-human ways of caring for this planet in this long moment of danger?
+We will read fiction and non-fiction as well as works by anthropologists, lichenologists, historians, literary scholars, science fiction and non-fiction writers, and explorers of seas, caves and mines.

 Faculty